Sign up for the DPO Europe Newsletter

 Step 4: Do you cover the possibility to provide goods and services to the subjects in the EU?

 In fact, this is a question about presence in the European market.
 Sometimes it can be unclear whether GDPR applies when you receive an order from a person from the EU.
-In that case, the question to ask is, “Did you intend to offer goods or services in the EU, or is the order incidental?”
+In that case, the question to ask is: “Did you intend to offer goods or services in the EU, or is the order incidental?”
 The answer to this question is not always obvious.

-So if your answer ‘yes’ to the question about being in the EU market in Step 4, then the GDPR will apply to your processing.
+So if your answer “yes” to the question about being in the EU market in Step 4, then the GDPR will apply to your processing.
 If your answer is “no,” then skip to Step 5.

 A few more cases from the supervisory authority’s guidelines:

-An U.S. consulting company advises a mall in France on retail layouts.
+A U.S. consulting company advises a mall in France on retail layouts.
 To do this, it uses WiFi to analyze the movements of people in that mall.
 In this case, analyzing the movements of shoppers is monitoring their behavior.
 Since the mall is located in France, the data is also obtained from there.
 Therefore, the GDPR will apply to this processing.

 Love to work together